Checkmarx/kics/docs/configuration-file.md

-type = "type of queries to use in the scan" payload-path = "file path to store source internal representation in JSON format" exclude-results = "exclude results by providing a list of similarity IDs of a result"
+type = "type of queries to use in the scan" payload-path = "file path to store source internal representation in JSON format" exclude-results = "exclude results by providing a list of similarity IDs of a result" exclude-categories = "exclude categories by providing its name"
 ```

 #### HCL Format